A First-Timer’s Guide to Yacht Charters

 A First-Timer's Guide to Chartering a Yacht

-On the quest for smart pandemic travel options that accommodate small groups, more Americans than ever before are choosing to charter yachts.
-After a total shutdown from mid-March through mid-May, YachtLife, a Miami-based charter company with an app that enables mobile booking, enjoyed its highest-grossing June to date.
+After a total shutdown early in the pandemic, YachtLife, a Miami-based charter company with an app that enables mobile booking, enjoyed its highest-grossing period to date.
 “The demand here in the U.S. has been through the roof,” explains co-founder and CEO Patrick Curley.
 “We literally are getting more requests than we can satisfy in a lot of markets because there’s just not enough inventory.
-We have not had a summer with this much demand in the U.S. ever.”
+We have not had this much demand in the U.S. ever.”

-Because international travel is complicated by constantly shifting virus policies, most of YachtLife’s clients are choosing to travel domestically.
-New Yorkers, for example, are sailing up the East Coast, while Miamians are venturing down to the Florida Keys.
-Imagine your quarantine pod climbs aboard a sparkling clean, multi-bedroom yacht at your closest harbor, lifts anchor, and sets sail to explore gorgeous coastal destinations.
+Imagine your group climbs aboard a sparkling clean, multi-bedroom yacht at your closest harbor, lifts anchor, and sets sail to explore gorgeous coastal destinations.
 Onboard jet skis and paddle boards allow you to access coves that are unreachable by road, making it easy to avoid crowded areas, and your own private chef serves you personalized meals on deck, away from busy restaurants.
-It’s easy, relaxing, and low-risk – exactly what most of us want from travel right now.
+It’s easy, relaxing, and private – exactly what most of us want from travel right now.

 Always trust your captain and crew